sescotti/dockeriser/README.md

 ## How to run

-Execute `docker run -P dockeriser:<tag>` (to bind container port to a random host port) or `docker run -p8080:8080 dockeriser:tag` (to bind it to a specific local port)
+Execute `docker run -P <image-tag>` (to bind container port to a random host port) or `docker run -p8080:8080 <image-tag>` (to bind it to a specific local port)

+Note: `<image-tag>` is the GCR url that is printed at the end the execution of `build.sh`.

+## Consuming Secrets and Config Maps variables

+The values injected into the containers are available using environent variables.
+The application consumes them in two ways:

+- Directly from the envs using System.getEnv()
+- Using Spring properties.

+The first option is straightforward.
+You can see this on `DockeriserApplication.kt`

+You can see the second option in these files:

+- src/main/application.yaml
+- src/main/kotlin/com/example/dockeriser/SimpleService.kt
+- src/main/kotlin/com/example/dockeriser/EnvironmentProperties.kt